 New Year’s Eve dinner at a winter resort

 Many winter resorts have dinning rooms with an open fire.
 You never know where the hostess will seat you for dinner.
 Close to the fire it may be comfortable or even too hot.
 Far away, it may be too chilly for a cocktail dress.
 To stay on the safe side and not freeze or have to fight with a stole while eating, wear a lace top under your lace cocktail dress as is shown in the photo below.

 A black floral asymmetric hem dress is sultry and cannot be mistaken as your beach dress.
 Put on some silver or leopard high heels and you are ready for an Argentine Tango with the “macho” of your choice ;).

-What are you planning to do for New Year’s Eve?
+What are you planning to do on the last day of the year?
 Are you throwing a party or go out?
-Have you made some New Year Resolutions?
+Have you made some resolutions?
 What are they?

 Celebrate safely.
 Happy New Year!

 Do you want more outfit suggestions for various dressing situations?
 Then you may want to get my style recipe book “How to Dress for Success in Midlife”.
 Buy it now.